 Beechwood Street Fish Ladder, Bound Brook, Cohasset

 Bound Brook connects the Gulf River to the Cohasset’s Aaron River Reservoir and Lily Pond.
 In late 2017, a dam at Mordecai Lincoln Road, on the Scituate and Cohasset border, was removed in an effort to restore this depleted run.
 You can look for herring as the brook runs under Mordecai Lincoln Road but there is no formal parking and it is a narrow street so be careful.
-You might have better luck upstream as the brook goes under Beechwood Street, where last year we had some reports of fish congregrating before they went through the culvert and up the fish ladder.
+You might have better luck upstream as the brook goes under Beechwood Street, where we have had some reports of fish congregrating before they went through the culvert and up the fish ladder into Lily Pond and then ultimately the Aaron River Reservoir.
 Again no formal parking here and you have to stand on the edge of the road to look over into the water below so be careful.

 Second Herring Brook, Norris Reservation, Norwell